replicatedhq/kots.io/content/reference/v1beta1/helmchart.md

 Identifies the Helm Version used to render the Chart.
 Acceptable values are `v2` or `v3`. `v2` is the default when no value is specified.
+Two installation methods, (Installing with Native Helm)[/vendor/helm/using-native-helm-charts/] and (Installing with Replicated KOTS)[/vendor/helm/using-replicated-helm-charts/], are available and should be considered when specifying the version of your Helm chart.

 ## values